How to Get Back into Working Out After a Long Break

-There are many reasons as to why people might take a long break from the gym.
+There are many reasons why people might take a long break from the gym.
 It could be due to an injury, pregnancy, long vacation, or just too much going on.
-Life happens, and it may be a long shot, but pandemics that cause the gym to close happen 😅
+Life happens, and it may be a long shot, but pandemics that cause the gym to close happen - something we learned last year!

-The point is, life isn't perfect and sometimes it gets in the way of our workout routines.
-But that's okay, all you have to do is pick yourself up and start again!
+The point is, life isn't perfect and sometimes it gets in the way of our workout routines, and that's okay, as long as you set a plan to get back on track!
 Luckily, if you've been able to maintain a healthy diet and some physical activity then it shouldn't be too difficult to jump back in!
-If you completely let loose then things might be a little tougher...
+If you completely let loose for months (or maybe years) then things might be a little tougher...
 Either way, we have 6 tips that will help make getting back into working out easier, safer, and even set you up for long-term success!
-So let's get to it, the gains are waiting!
+So let's get to it, the gains are waiting...

 It depends on the amount of time taken off and your fitness level.
 If you took a few weeks or months off and have a history of strength training then you have the advantage of muscle memory.
 Muscle memory is your body's ability to activate muscle fibers quickly and efficiently due to having done it consistently in the past.
 Another great thing about muscle memory is that if you had a significant amount of muscle mass, then it'll be easier for you to add muscular weight back on!
 It'll still take time, but you'll have an advantage over others who are starting from scratch.
 For those who took an extremely long hiatus or are starting to ease back into getting in shape by adding weightlifting then things are going to be tougher.
 It's basically starting from scratch, but it's better to start than never trying again!